nrochard/blog_Composer/README.md

     $ composer install
     ```

-2. Create a .env and put your informations
+2. Create a .env and put your informations.
+You can help you with the .env.example.

-3. Activate your MAMP/WAMP
+3. Activate your MAMP/WAMP for the database.

 4. Export the DB in PhpMyAdmin

 ## Start

     $ composer run serve